vommie/mpv-scripts/README.md

 ## Scripts

-Below is a brief description of each script included in this collection:

 - **`ab_repeat.lua`**
- Enables frame-precise A-B looping.
+ Adds frame-precise A-B looping and save/load for A-B repeats.
 Set a start (A) and end (B) point to repeat a section of the video or audio.
 You can also save, load and delete multiple ab-repeats per video, an `ab-repeat.json` file inside of the mpv config directory is used as "database".
  *Default keybindings*: `HOME` (A), `END` (B), `DEL` (reset), `CTRL+S` (save an ab-repeat), `CTRL+L` (load an ab-repeat), `CTRL+DEL` (delete one or all ab-repeats).

 - **`zoom_at_mouse.lua`**
  Zooms into the video centered on the mouse cursor using the mouse wheel while holding `Alt`.
 Experimental feature.